-Each assignment needs to be completed with a grade of 5.5 or higher to pass the course.
+Compensation of partial grades is possible between the three written assignments.
+The weighted average of the three grades needs 5.5 or higher in order to pass the course.
+Additionally, the participation grade needs to be 5.5 or higher in order to pass the course.
 The final grade for the course is established by determining the weighted average of the partial grades.
-Compensation of partial grades with other partial grades is not possible.
 Failed assignments can be resubmitted during the retake exam week.

 Resit written exam

-Readings and assignments for each module will be announced on Blackboard.
+Readings and assignments for each module will be announced on Brightspace.

 Register for every course and workgroup via uSis.
 Some courses and workgroups have a limited number of participants, so register on time (before the course starts).
 In uSis you can access your personal schedule and view your results.
 Registration in uSis is possible from four weeks before the start of the course.